-The 2014 191st edition follows the successful format of previous editions with families listed by rank in their corresponding parts.
+The 2015 193rd edition follows the successful format of previous editions with families listed by rank in their corresponding parts.
 Births, marriages and deaths of all members of the Gotha have been updated and it remains the only publication to list all the members of all the imperial, royal, princely and ducal houses and the courts of the Holy Roman Empire.
 Even family disputes are handled by the careful noting of competing claims.
 This new edition also sees a full list of the households of the courts of Europe, diplomatic listings and significant updates in the chapter devoted to the Holy See, including the comprehensive listings of new appointments made by the Pontiff to the College of Cardinals and elsewhere.
-In addition, this new edition includes the latest successor to the throne of Belgium and the births of the Duchess of Gotland of Sweden, Princess Zita of Bourbon-Parma and Prince George of the United Kingdom of Great Britain and Northern Ireland.
+In addition, this edition includes the latest successor to the throne of Spain and the births of Princess Louise-Marguerite of Orléans, Princess Katharina of Saxe-Coburg and Gotha, the Marquess of Baux and Countess of Carladès of Monaco and Princess Charlotte of the United Kingdom of Great Britain and Northern Ireland.

 This is the official and authorised publication.
 The most comprehensive listing of its kind, with an impeccable pedigree, the book remains an essential reference for genealogists, libraries and scholars.
 There is and never has been a comparable source, a book once described as "the second most important ever published".

 BIC HBLL, 1D, 2AB, 3J

 - MEDIA ENQUIRIES

 - ORDERING eBOOKS

 Review of an earlier edition: The Almanach de Gotha is as much a part of any European royal family as its own members.
 It is the last and undisputed word on who is who.
 The royal libraries of Europe have been stocked with its editions since 1763.
 It is the nearest thing to a trades union when it comes to settling questions or disputes.
 ROYALTY